salaboy/kubecon-na-keynote/README.md

 vcluster connect arachnid-env --server https://localhost:8443 -- zsh
 ```

-Now you are connected with the VCluster of your `Environment`, so you can use `kubectl` as usual.
+Now you are connected with the VCluster of your `Environment`, so you can use `kubectl` as usual (try `kubectl get namespaces` to check that you are in a different cluster).
 But instead of using `kubectl` we will use the [Knative Functions](https://github.com/knative/func) CLI to enable our developers to create functions without the need of writing Dockerfiles or YAML files.

 First let's create a new empty directory for the function:
 ```